jmboiton/demo/README.md

 The project comes equiped with other scripts for linting and testing, but there are not tests jet.

 ## Task2: Javascript

+- Look for the folder [/task2](task2).
+- Copy and paste the contests of the [/task2/index.js](task2/index.js) file into the browser console.